Saint John of Capistrano

 The Franciscan Order itself was in turmoil over the interpretation and observance of the Rule of St. Francis.
 Through John’s tireless efforts and his expertise in law, the heretical Fraticelli were suppressed and the “Spirituals” were freed from interference in their stricter observance.

-He helped bring about a reunion with the Greek and Armenian Churches, unfortunately only a brief arrangement.
+John of Capistrano helped bring about a brief reunion with the Greek and Armenian Churches.